Northern Bottlenose Whale

 As adults, northern bottlenose whales can reach lengths of approximately 36.7 feet and weigh up to 16,534 pounds.
 Males may be slightly larger than females.
 Northern bottlenose whales have a large, long, robust body with a small, triangular, hooked dorsal fin that is located about two-thirds down their back.
 They have a distinctive, bulbous forehead (known as a melon) that is lighter in color and a well-defined, bottle-shaped beak; however, these characteristics may vary with sex and age.
 The melon becomes steeper and flatter as the whale ages.
 Adult males have a pair of relatively small, conical teeth that angle slightly forward and are visible on the tip of the lower jaw.
 A second pair of teeth is sometimes hidden in the gums behind the exposed pair of teeth, and 10 to 20 additional vestigial teeth can be found in the gums of the upper and lower jaw.

 While at the ocean surface, northern bottlenose whales produce fairly small, bushy blows every 30 to 40 seconds that are about 3.3 feet tall and visible from a significant distance.
 Their coloration varies from dark gray to brownish to olive, and their skin may appear lightly mottled and covered with scars and/or other markings.
 The dorsal side is darker than the ventral side, giving it a counter-shading appearance.
-The face and melon often appear light gray or white.
+The face and melon often appear light gray to white.
+Mature females often have a white band around the neck.

 Behavior and Diet

-Northern bottlenose whales are usually found individually or in social groups averaging between four and 10 individuals, but they have been occasionally seen in larger groups and loose aggregations of up to 50 animals.
+Northern bottlenose whales are usually found individually or in social groups averaging between four and ten individuals, but they have been occasionally seen in larger groups and loose aggregations of up to 50 animals.
 Groups may consist of various combinations and/or be segregated depending on age, sex, or life stage.
 Males are known to be combative, using their large heads to hit one another.
+This species does not tooth rake during aggressive encounters, unlike other species of beaked whales.

-Regular dives of northern bottlenose whales range from less than 10 minutes to 60 minutes, commonly reaching depths of at least 2,600 to 5,000 feet, but they are likely capable of diving and holding their breath for up to 2 hours.
-While diving, they feed near the ocean bottom mostly on deep-sea cephalopods (e.g., squid), fish, shrimp, sea cucumbers, and sea stars.
+Regular dives of northern bottlenose whales range from less than 10 minutes to 60 minutes, commonly reaching depths of at least 2,600 to 5,000 feet, but they are likely capable of diving and holding their breath for up to two hours.
+While diving, they feed near the ocean bottom mostly on deep-sea cephalopods (e.g., squid), fish (e.g., herring), shrimp, sea cucumbers, and sea stars.
 Juvenile animals may feed on prey closer to the surface.

 Where They Live